TobseF/KoJaMatchUp/README.md

 You should use Gradle 5.5 or greater and Java 8 or greater.

+## Resources

+* Thanks for the animal images from [opengameart - michaelodor](https://opengameart.org/users/michaelodor)

 ## Compiling for the JVM (Desktop)

 Inside IntelliJ you can go to the `src/commonMain/kotlin/main.kt` file and press the green ▶️ icon that appears to the